-As an undergraduate, you have also done a considerable amount of research and writing.
+As an undergraduate, you have also done considerable research and writing.
 These skills would be useful in positions as a library assistant, probation officer, business manager, caseworker, and many other related areas.

 When searching for your first post-graduation job, be sure to consider all of the skills you have acquired during your time as a student.
 Make a list of things you learned in various classes to help you assess your skills and talents in order to find a job best suited to your educational background and professional goals.

 A bachelor’s degree in psychology is sometimes seen as a stepping stone toward a graduate degree.
 In fact, as many as 40% of psychology majors go on to business school, law school, or some other type of advanced degree program.